G1DY/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists current directory and the parent of the working directory and the /boot directory
+prints the type of the file named iamafile